Peter0x44/peter0x44.github.io/content/posts/cross-compilers.md

 Crystal is getting a mention because its [process of cross compilation is so unusual](https://crystal-lang.org/reference/1.17/syntax_and_semantics/cross-compilation.html), I have not seen it elsewhere.
 It emits an object file, along with a corresponding command to link it.
 You can either link it on the host with a normal cross compiling toolchain, or copy it to such a system and run the command there.

+## Conclusion

+This post has covered some of the major toolchains I'm familiar with, but there are many more out there - too many for me to possibly cover myself.
+I may expand this article a little in future, and feel free to describe how other tooling and languages work in the comments.